 - International Students Health Insurance: International students are charged an estimated $1,753 per semester for six months of required health insurance unless otherwise insured (proof of other insurance required within two weeks of initial semester registration).
 Health insurance is not prorated for partial enrollment, except for three-month increments (approximately 50% of the semester rate) as long as no claims have been incurred.
 Insurance amounts listed on the Financial Aid Award Letter are estimated until the rates are finalized with the insurance provider.

 - TM-Sidhi® course: Students may receive four academic credits from MIU for the TM-Sidhi course taught by the Maharishi Foundation in coordination with MIU through a contractual agreement.
-The cost of the course is $1,000 for Maharishi International University students.
+The cost of the course is $1,200 for Maharishi International University students when attending the course in Fairfield, IA, and $2,000 when attending the course at USA locations other than Fairfield, IA.
 There is an additional cost of $950 for the final two weeks in residence ($530 for students who reside in MIU dorms).